Kunglig Majestäts livgarde till

 Unfortunately I have no information about the colour of the privates' pikes.

-But considering the information for officers and NCOs as well as the fact
+But considering the officer and NCO pole arms as well as the fact

 likely brown, either because they were painted or because they were of